slatedocs/slate/source/includes/_webhooks.md

 `PUT /webhook/{webhook_subscription_id}`

 Update webhook subscription with the supplied parameters.
+A webhook subscription can only be updated by its creator.
 If the endpoint returns an invalid response, the webhook update will fail.

 ### Payload Parameters